Setting up automated rules

 - Click Save.

 - After you've created your rule, it's important to keep an eye on it to make sure it's working the way you want.
 To manage your rules, select Manage rules from the Automate drop-down menu, or select the Automated rules link in the left navigation panel of the Campaigns tab of your AdWords account.
-There, you'll see a list of your rules; you can pause/enable/delete them (in the Status column) or edit them (in the Actions column).
+There, you'll see a list of your rules; you can pause, enable, or remove them (in the Status column) or edit them (in the Actions column).

 - Each time a rule runs, an entry will appear in the logs table.
 Click the View details link to see specific information about which entities were changed with each rule.